 However, investing in gold and other precious metals, and particularly in physical precious metals, involves risks, including the risk of loss.
 While gold is often considered a safe investment, gold and other metals are not immune to price drops.
 Is gold a risky asset or a safe haven?
 This question seems to be one of the favorites of those who like to debate the value of shiny metal.
 The problem with the question is that it doesn't offer the right option.

+For those looking for a more secure way to invest in gold, a gold IRA company may be the best option.
 Gold is not a risky asset or a safe haven.
 Gold is a store of value.
 It has been a store of value throughout recorded history and, if recent purchases by central banks are any indication, many countries around the world still see it that way today.
 You can, for example, invest in physical gold by purchasing the above-mentioned gold coins or ingots, as well as gold jewelry.

 The price of gold faces several pressures, such as the strength of the US dollar, the decline in demand from India and China, the central banks of other governments and world peace in general, because gold becomes more popular during periods of crisis.
 While the current state of the economy affects gold prices, a falling economy does not automatically cause gold prices to fall.
 But is gold a good hedge against these two risks?
 Will gold maintain its purchasing power value if inflation erodes the purchasing power of the dollar or the euro?
 And will gold maintain its value in euros or yen if the dollar continues to fall?
 Another aspect of the gold debate, which is often debated among those who buy gold or gold-related financial products, is the method in which gold should be owned.
 You can also invest in gold by purchasing gold mining stocks, gold futures contracts and gold exchange-traded funds (ETFs).